-I’ve been foraging for about a decade now, but lately, I’ve noticed a growing number of newly enthused “wildcrafting” entrepreneurs (with considerably less experience) selling their wares.
-So imagine my surprise when a local wildcrafter recently insinuated I had succumbed to forager’s greed because I had picked a pound of salal berries (I wanted to freeze some for winter).
-And when another wildcrafter stated that he and his ilk had a more enlightened approach to stewardship of the land – as opposed to the forager’s clear-cutting ways and take, take, take mentality – I was further taken aback.
-Because both seemed oblivious to the irony that by wildcrafting (for money) they were taking considerably more than their fair share.
+I’ve been foraging for over a decade now, but lately, I’ve noticed a growing number of newly enthused “wildcrafting” entrepreneurs selling their wares.
+So imagine my surprise when a local wildcrafter recently insinuated that his enlightened approach to wildcrafting and stewardship of the land was opposed to the forager’s clear-cutting ways and take, take, take mentality.
+Because he seemed oblivious to the irony that by wildcrafting (for money) he was taking considerably more than his fair share.

 I’m not sure how foraging got such a bad name.
 Once cat tail luvin’ dandelion eatin’ foragers like Euell Gibbons were considered to be the very epitome of a natural conservationist.
 And all the self-called foragers I have had the pleasure to meet were sober, conscientious nature loving people – and the first to emphasise to me the importance of stewarding the land.
 Confusing what I do (foraging for myself and my loved ones) with commercial foraging is part of the problem.
 Foraging is not about commerce.
 Because once you take what the earth provides us for free and sell it for profit – that’s business, that’s agriculture.

 And for those who want to keep wild food out of the industrialised food system, this is no small point.
-Because it is agriculture (as it is currently practised) that is responsible for our food crisis, the destruction of natural habitats, the poisoning of our land and water, not foragers.
-Sound extreme?
+Because it is agriculture (as it is currently practised) that is responsible for our food crisis, the destruction of natural habitats, the poisoning of our land and water -not foragers.

 Consider that once all our ancestors were foragers, they roamed over the land gathering food freely provided by mother nature.
 But with agriculture came a new idea, staying in one place to ‘work’ the land.
 And food went from being a ‘gift’ of the earth – to a ‘product’ of human knowledge, craft and labour.
 A commodity to be bought, sold and earned by the sweat of our brow.
 (For more on this see The Why of Spring Nettle Pie.)